 Kaiser Center, Modernist skyscraper in Downtown Oakland, United States

-The tower was completed in 1960 and became Oakland's tallest building as well as the largest office complex west of the Rocky Mountains.
-It marked a turning point for the city's postwar growth and economic development.
+The tower was completed in 1960 and was at the time the tallest building in Oakland.
+It was built as part of the city's postwar growth and for many years stood as the largest office complex west of the Rocky Mountains.

-The building displays postwar modern design through its curved glass envelope and aluminum panels that refract light in different ways.
-Visitors notice how the reflective facade mirrors the lake and sky, making the structure appear different depending on the time of day.
+The building displays postwar modern design through its curved glass envelope and aluminum panels that reflect the lake and sky in different ways.
+Visitors notice how the facade changes in appearance depending on the time of day, which makes each visit feel a little different.

-The exterior cladding was finished with dolomitic stone quarried from sites operated by the Kaiser industrial company.
-This material gives the structure its distinctive rough surface texture that many visitors overlook.
+The exterior cladding of the building was finished with dolomitic stone quarried from sites run by the Kaiser industrial company itself.
+This material gives the facade a rough surface that most visitors do not expect when they first see the tower from a distance.

 The community of curious travelers